harry843/halifax-credit-statement-categorisation/README.md

 3. Outputs the categorised transaction data as a CSV

 ## Pre-requisites
-* A terminal where you can run a python script e.g. Jupyter Notebook / Visual Studio Code
+* A terminal where you can run a python script e.g. Jupyter Notebook / Visual Studio Code.
+If you don't have this on your computer, [download Anaconda](https://www.anaconda.com/download)
-* You have an OpenAI account (if opened in the last 3 months you can run API queries free of charge, otherwise you'll need to provide payment information to OpenAI - with the default set-up I've gone for, this will cost <1p per run)
+* You have an [OpenAI account](https://chat.openai.com/auth/login) (if opened in the last 3 months you can run API queries free of charge, otherwise you'll need to provide payment information to OpenAI - with the default set-up I've gone for, this will cost <1p per run)
 * Dependencies: requirements can be found in the requirements.txt file, and can be loaded via pip.

 ## Getting started